dejanMT/Demo-Repo/README.md

 # Demo-Repo
-This is just a demo.
+This is just a demo!